PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 ### 11am - 11:30pm A song dedicated to OCC and community: *You're on my mind*

-Composed by Aaron, a high schooler in local community.
+Composed by Yu’er, a local high school student; performed by Tingting Hou, a local vocalist.

 ### 11:30am - 1pm: College & Post-Graduate Social Lunch Hour